 A Read is what I call a very accurate short term prediction in a fight.
 If you can predict your opponent’s next attack before it does it and punish accordingly, you will be at a huge advantage.

 Reads are usually backed by tons of experience and knowledge of the game.

 Fighting Game terminology.
 This refers to the concept of performing a continuous sequence of pre-determined attacks and setups to keep your opponent either in pressure or in a combo.
 Setplay can be a sequence of Reads, Punishes, Predictions and Okizeme that keeps the opponent on the ropes.
-Setplay generally exploits an opponent’s lack of knowledge to keep them in a consecutive series of disadvantageous situations until they die.
+Setplay generally exploits an opponent’s lack of match-up knowledge to keep them in a consecutive series of disadvantageous situations until they die.